 It’s also crucial that you speak with your doctor before taking CBD for bipolar disorder to make sure the compound won’t interact negatively with the medications you’re taking.

-Once your doctor has approved you to start taking CBD to alleviate symptoms of bipolar disorder, you need to find the right product to use and determine the best dose.
+Once your doctor has approved you to start taking CBD to alleviate symptoms of bipolar disorder, you need to find the right product to use and determine the best dose of CBD.

 There are many different ways you can take CBD.
 Here, we’ll discuss the most common options in detail and how they can be used alongside a bipolar diagnosis.

-CBD oils and tinctures are the most common forms of CBD supplementation because they simplify dosing.
+CBD oils and tinctures are the most common forms of CBD supplementation because it allows for simple and precise dosing.

-They’re made by mixing a CBD extract with oil or alcohol.
-They’re easier to consume because pure CBD or cannabis resin comes as tiny crystals or a sticky, oily, resin — both of which make it difficult to measure the dose accurately.
+They’re made by mixing a CBD extract with oil.
+CBD oils easier to consume because pure CBD or cannabis resin comes as tiny crystals or a sticky, oily, resin — both of which make it difficult to measure the dose accurately.

 As an oil, the dose is measured by counting the number of drops using the provided dropper.

 CBD oils and tinctures come in a variety of potencies.
 It’s recommended that you choose a potency that best matches the dose you aim to take.
-Use our dosage chart in the next section to find your approximate dosage.
+Use our CBD oil dosage calculator to find your approximate dosage.